blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/csrf3.py.md

 # Answer

 It is a Cross-Site Request Forgery (CSRF) issue.
-The code shows anti-CSRF token control is disabled and the user is vulnerable for this kind of attacks.
+The code shows anti-CSRF token control is disabled and the user lacks of protection.
 You may also realize the database query is using parameterization aganist injection attacks.